Caterham Graduates Racing Club: Racing

-The Caterham Graduates race series takes place over a number of races meeting each year at UK and European motor racing circuits.
+The Caterham Graduates race series takes place over 7 race meetings each year at UK and European motor racing circuits.
 The races are usually run over 20–30 minutes and the leading car across the line after the time has expired is the winner.
-Wherever possible, each class starts on its own grids, but on larger grids it is usually necessary to combine two or more classes.
+Wherever possible, each class has its own grids, but for the European round, the grid is usually shared by the two CGRC classes.
 The events are typified by close wheel to wheel racing, often having several lead changes on the same lap.

-Points are awarded thus: 40 for a win, 39 for 2nd place, 38 for 3rd place, right down to 2 points for finishing 39th or lower.
+Championship points are awarded thus: 30 for a win, 28 for 2nd place, 27 for 3rd place, right down to 2 points for finishing 28th or lower.
 And even a driver who fails to finish will still earn one point.
+A point is also awarded for the fastest lap in each race.
 At the end of the season, drivers drop their lowest three scores, to allow for missing a race or two, or a "DNF" (did not finish).
+For the purpose of calculating championship points, only championship members are relevant i.e. Trophy and Guest members are ignored.

+As well as the full championship, the club also runs the Trophy for drivers who are unable to commit to a full season of racing.
+At the start of the season, Trophy members pick which 3 of the 7 CGRC race meetings are to be counted as their Trophy rounds.
+Scoring is as per championship scoring, but both Championship and Trophy members are taken into consideration when calculating scoring i.e. only Guest members are ignored.

+CGRC also welcomes guest members with eligible cars.
+Guest members do not pay a membership fee but do pay a slightly higher race entry fee.
+Guest members are eligible for race trophies but cannot score points towards the Championship or Trophy.

-In addition to the standard Motorsport UK rules, the club operates a Driving Standards function which ensures that the close racing is fair and safe for all.
+In addition to the standard Motorsport UK rules, the club operates a Driving Standards Team (DST), made up of respected club racers and ex-racers, which ensures that the close racing is fair and safe for all.
+The DST exists to educate and advise drivers in all matters relating to driving standards, as well as issuing penalties where necessary.

 The club's racing is organised through the BARC.